Summer ESL Camp 2018

 - Providing and serving refreshments: Snack time is important!
 This allows casual interaction while everyone enjoys a small snack such as fruits, veggies, snack cakes, chips, etc. and a juice drink.

-- Recreation leaders: Organize group recreation for the campers and the peer mentors each day from 3:15-4 pm.
+- Recreation: Help lead group recreation for the campers and the peer mentors each day from 3:15-4 pm.
 Cansler allows us to use their gym and a nice, grassy field is available.
 Swimming is allowed on Wednesdays.

-- Crafts leaders: Not all of the kids participate in the games and sports, so we like to offer crafts (such as bead jewelry, duct tape crafts, etc.) during the recreation time.
+- Crafts leaders: Not all of the kids participate in the games and sports, so we like to offer simple crafts during the recreation time.

 - Peer mentors: Middle and high school age students are encouraged to build relationships with the campers by coming for snack time to hang out and then joining them for recreation and swimming.